Killiskey/Milestone-Project-2/README.md

 ### website owner
 * i would like to provide an clean and easy to navigate site that is both informative and pleasing to the eyes.
 * i would like my site to provide all information a newcomer to the sport would need to know.

+Changes to make.... add relation between calander and maps api. add a history quiz in about us section. add track layout to maps api. add championship standings.